Does Carbon Offsetting Actually Work?

 ‘We’d need another planet,’ says Forrest Fleischman, a professor of environment and natural resource policy in the Department of Forest Resources at the University of Minnesota.
 He told Market Place: ‘There is a limited amount of land that’s available for storing more carbon through forestry.’

 So, either we need a bigger planet, or we need to see offsetting as a very short-term transition method before we dramatically (and permanently) lower our emissions.

 Can We Lower Our Own Emissions Enough?

 How can we take small steps in the right direction without simply planting a tree and looking the other way?
-‘For travel, the ideal would be to look for the least polluting means, those using technology that demonstrates the reduction of GHG emissions, train instead of plane, using large planes instead of private flights, or carpooling,’ says Costa Rican expert says Carmen Roldán Chacón.
-‘Look for hotels that emit few emissions, which have certifications such as the CST of the Costa Rican ICT, or other certifications that demonstrate a reduction in GHG emissions.
-Avoid large hotels, chain restaurants, support local, artisanal products.
+‘For travel, the ideal would be to look for the least polluting means, those using technology that demonstrates the reduction of greenhouse gas emissions, train instead of plane, using large planes instead of private flights, or carpooling,’ says Costa Rican expert says Carmen Roldán Chacón.
+‘Look for hotels that emit few emissions, which have certifications such as the CST or the Costa Rican ICT, or other certifications that demonstrate a reduction in greenhouse gas emissions.
+Avoid large hotels, chain restaurants, and support local, artisanal products.